-- A. Collective (transnational) security of greater concern than individualistic/entitlement-based security - B. Associated with better education and health for children in host or home country ('investment'), reciprocity - c.
-Private savings, investments of more importance than formal social protections - D. Recourse to services in country of origin return home if unemployed or on retirement - E. Insouciance
+- A. Collective (transnational) security of greater concern than individualistic/entitlement-based security - B. Associated with better education and health for children in host or home country - c.
+Private individual savings of more importance than formal social protections - D. Recourse to services in country of origin return home if unemployed or on retirement - E. Insouciance perhaps a reflection of their lack of knowledge of formal entitlements